 \subsection{Human-like motion generation}

-Several controllers can work as explicit local trajectory generators for sampling the trajectory between the start and target pose.
+Several controllers can work as explicit local trajectory generators to sample the trajectory between the start and the target pose.
 The algorithm in \cite{haddadin_realtime_2010} combines control with path planning and can handle arbitrary desired velocity profiles for the robot.
-The Cartesian controller \cite{pattacini_experimental_2010} produces human-like quasi-straight trajectories whose typical characteristic is to rely on minimum-jerk profiles.
+The Cartesian controller \cite{pattacini_experimental_2010} produces human-like quasi-straight trajectories with minimum-jerk profiles characteristic of human motions.
 A reactive controller in \cite{nguyen_merging_2018,nguyen_compact_2018} uses the minimum-jerk trajectory sampling as in \cite{pattacini_experimental_2010}.
 Suleiman \cite{suleiman_inverse_2016} proposed an algorithm for implicit minimum jerk trajectories by replacing joint velocities by joint jerk as control parameters in the optimization problem.